-Jill Greenberg, 2016
+Jill Greenberg, 2015-2017

-A simulacra of impasto.
+This is a simulacra of impasto.
 Lens-based, 80 or 100 megapixel paintings.
 Hand-made and high res.

 Featured Exhibition in Scotiabank Contact Photo Festival 2016